-Research Fields: Economics and Inequality, Economics and Beliefs
+Research Fields: Economics and Institutions, Economics and Inequality, Economics and Beliefs

 CV